statgen/savvy/sav_spec.md

 ```

-## Haplotype Pairs
+## Allele Pairs
-Haplotype pairs are encoded in 1 or more bytes.
-The first bit of the first byte determines whether the pair represents a missing or alternate allele.
-The next 7 bits and any additional bytes in the pair make up a VLI that represents a zero-based offset from the previous non-zero haplotype.
+Allele pairs are encoded in 1 or more bytes.
+The first BIT_WIDTH bits of the first byte encodes the non-zero value of the allele.
+The the remaining bits and any additional bytes in the pair make up a VLI that represents a zero-based offset from the previous non-zero allele.

+Allele values can be decoded with the following formula (VALUE + 1) / 2 ^ BIT_WIDTH.
+With 1-bit values, 0.5 is considered a missing binary genotype.
+2-bit values and greater represent binned posterior genotype probabilities.

 ### Example
 ```
-An allele with an offset of 25.
+A 1-bit missing allele with an offset of 25.
 +-+--------+
 |0|001 1001|
 +-+--------+

-A missing haplotype with an offset of 8000.
+A 1-bit alternate allele with an offset of 8000.
 +-+--------+ +---------+
 |1|100 0000| |0111 1101|
 +-+--------+ +---------+